Verizon pUDP Guide

 Verizon Prepaid plans are listed on Verizon's Prepaid Page.

-Of most interest to our audience, the pUDP Jetpack Plan is listed under the Jetpack/Tablet section (don't get confused by their smartphone section at the top stating hotspot isn't included.).
+Of most interest to our audience, the pUDP Jetpack Plan is listed under the Jetpack/Tablet section mid way down the screen (don't get confused by their smartphone section at the top stating hotspot isn't included.).

 You can order it online, on the phone or in stores.

-You will need to purchase through Verizon Prepaid or bring your own Verizon compatible Jetpack device.
+You will need to either purchase a Jetpack through Verizon Prepaid or bring your own Verizon compatible device.